 1 teaspoonful of vanilla

-For this old fashioned chocolates recipe, put butter into granite saucepan; when melted add sugar and milk.
+Put butter into saucepan; when melted add sugar and milk.
 Heat to boiling point; then add chocolate, and stir constantly until chocolate is melted.

 Boil thirteen minutes, remove from fire, add vanilla, and beat until creamy and mixture begins to sugar slightly around edge of saucepan.
 Pour at once into a buttered pan, cool slightly and mark in squares.

 Or, omit vanilla, and add, while cooking, one-fourth of a teaspoonful of cinnamon.

 Beat the whites of two eggs to a stiff froth.
 Gradually beat into this two cupfuls of confectioners sugar.
 If the eggs be large, it may take a little more sugar.